di-unipi-socc/cloudWatcher/README.md

 ### Managers & Probes

 cloudWatcher relies on a set of distributed agents, called Managers, deployed in each DC to be monitored.
-Managers exploit some dedicated Virtual Machines, called Probes, that are deployed across all DCs and periodically queried by their Manager to collect data on failures and performance.
+Managers exploit some dedicated Virtual Machines, called Probes, that are deployed across all DCs and periodically queried by their Managers to collect data on failures and performance.
 Last, Probes run in different types, according to the VM types available in each Cloud datacentre (e.g. tiny, medium, large) the OS they run (e.g. Ubuntu, CentOS), and their purpose (e.g. backup, database).

 ### Tasks